global-env/proposal/README.md

 There's no standardized, cross-platform, developer-friendly way to detect what environment you're running code in.
 The JavaScript community has generally centered around using `process.env.NODE_ENV`, but this statement feels out of place in the browser, within mobile, and any other non-Node.js environment.

 Furthermore, consistently typing `process.env.NODE_ENV !== 'production'` is rather verbose, and using `__DEV__` flags require a transpilation step.
-This proposal aims to provide a straight-forward and greater developer experience.
+This proposal aims to provide a straight-forward and improved developer experience.

 #### Why `global`?